 As with most businesses, cash flow is critical to ensure funds are available to meet your operating needs.
 Without effective cash flow management, a business faces several problem areas, such as cash shortages, inability to pay bills, bankruptcy, or even business failure.

 Cash flow is one of the most vital elements in the survival of a business, and it shows where a company may be headed.
-Instead of depending on traditional bank financing, you can more easily manage your cash flow with a FactorLine from Charter Capital.
+Instead of depending on traditional bank financing, you can more easily manage your business cash flow with a FactorLine from Charter Capital.
 When you can predict or even control your cash flow, you are in a much better position for continued business success.

 The Difference Factoring Makes